Saturday, March 24, 2012

 more emerging artists:

-a former nurse tells how
+a former nurse recalls

-a dying insurance salesman
+an insurance salesman

-asked her, “What do you really
+“What do you really

-want in life?”
+want to do in life?”

 She confessed, “I’d like to